oracle-livelabs/pts/ac-with-ucp/introduction/introduction.md

 The demo program allows to interrupt a transaction at will and show whether or not it is transparently replayed on a different node of the RAC.

+Different database services with or without application continuity can be tested.

 Estimated Workshop Time: 2 hours (this estimate is for the entire workshop - it is the sum of the estimates provided for each of the labs included in the workshop.)